alf-arv/best-queue/README.md

 2. Docker config for an easily deployable image ✅
 3. Automated Github Actions workflows to build, tag and push docker images to dockerhub ✅
 4. Support for exporting and importing state ✅
+5. Periodic backup of in-memory state to persistent storage ✅

 ### Example usage:
 #### Joining